wild-hackers/llamafire/README.md

 ## Notes
 - The system uses Together AI's Llama 3.2 Vision for initial dataset labeling
+- Web interface available for viewing and processing annotations
 - YOLOv8 is used for real-time detection after training
 - MPS (Metal Performance Shaders) is used on Apple Silicon Macs
 - CUDA is used if available on NVIDIA GPUs